ymadoff/ryba/README.md

 Ryba boostraps and manages a full secured Hadoop cluster with one command.
-This is an OSS project released under the [new BSD license][license] developed for one of the largest utility company and now operationnal.
+This is an [Open-source software (OSS) project][oss] released under the [new BSD license][license] developed for one of the World largest utility company and now operationnal.

 Ryba is our answer to DevOps integration need for product delivery and quality testing.
 It provides the flexibilty to answer the demand of your internal